 The alternative routes to Machu Picchu offer a unique and authentic experience for those seeking adventure, contact with nature, and a deeper connection with Andean culture.
 Whatever your choice, good planning, acclimatization, and preparation will ensure an unforgettable journey.

-Dare to step off the conventional path and explore fascinating trails on your way to the Inca citadel!
+Step outside the box and explore fascinating trails on your way to the Inca citadel with Salkantay Trekking!

 You Might Be Interested In: